realA10001986/VSR/README.md

 >By default, the VSR requests an IP address via DHCP.
 However, you can also configure a static IP for the VSR by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.

 If there are several APs with identical SSID nearby, the VSR will connect to the first one found, which might not be the one with the strongest signal.
-It is therefore recommended to select the nearest/strongest AP by its BSSID (AP's MAC address).
+It is therefore recommended to select the nearest/strongest AP by its BSSID (AP's MAC address, a unique identifier for a specific AP).
 You can either manually find out your AP's BSSID and enter it or have it filled out automatically: Click "Scan for networks", then "Show all".
 If you click on an AP, its BSSID will be copied into BSSID field in the form below.
 To see which AP is which, hover over the name to see its BSSID as a tooltip.

 ##### &#9193; Forget Saved WiFi Network